Special offer for July only

 • Property and Financial Affairs Lasting Power of Attorney

 A Lasting Power of Attorney for Health and Welfare enables your attorneys to make decisions about medical treatment, where you live and the type of care that you receive.
 Your attorneys will also be able to make decisions about day to day things, such as your diet, how you dress and your daily routine.

-You will also be able to give your attorneys the ability to make decisions about life sustaining treatment if you so wish.
-If you do not give your attorneys the authority to make such decisions for you, then medical professionals will be the ones who make such decisions for you.
+You will also be able to give your attorneys the ability to make decisions about your life sustaining treatment if you so wish.
+Without it only medical professionals can make dcisions about the treatment you will recieve.

 If you have also made an advanced decision, then your medical professionals will need to consider this whilst giving you appropriate treatment.

 A Lasting Power of Attorney for Property and Financial Affairs will allow your attorneys to manage your bank and savings accounts, which includes opening, closing and using the contents of those accounts.
 They will be able to make, sell or modify any investments that you may have.

 If you receive any allowances, benefits or pensions your attorneys will be able to deal with these and allocate them in accordance with your needs.
 Your attorneys will also have the authority to pay any bills, pay for care fees and even buying or selling your house.